LardoBoffin/BBC-BCPLLibraries01/README.md

 The name in the SECTION is the name to be used in the NEEDS directive in the file that will be calling the library.

-You must include the header file in the GET section for the function names to be recongised.
+You must include the header file in the GET section (GET "STRHDR") for the function names to be recongised.
+This call must also be placed in whichever program wants to use the library.